jsummers/deark/readme.txt

   -nodens
      Do not try to record the original aspect ratio and pixel density in output image files.
+  -asciihtml
+     Write HTML documents in ASCII instead of UTF-8.
   -nonames
      Makes Deark less likely to try to improve output filenames by using names from the contents of the input file.
 This is mainly intended for certain